 Taxpayers who have identified the need to file delinquent international information returns who are not under a civil examination or a criminal investigation by the IRS and have not already been contacted by the IRS about the delinquent information returns should file the delinquent information returns through normal filing procedures

-Although “Taxpayers may attach a reasonable cause statement to each delinquent information return filed for which reasonable cause is being asserted”, there is no assurance offered that a Taxpayer’s reasonable cause statement will be considered.
+Although “Taxpayers may attach a reasonable cause statement to each delinquent information return filed for which reasonable cause is being asserted”, there is no assurance offered that a Taxpayer’s statement will be considered.

 What is Reasonable Cause for the IRS?